CoffeAddlct/FriendlyRavagers/README.md

+# FriendlyRavagers

-A Spigot Plugin that allows you to tame, ride and fight alongside the fearsome Ravager mob
+A Spigot Plugin that allows you to tame, ride and fight alongside the fearsome Ravager mob.